-In a flash the doe bounded into the bushes
+In a flash the doe bounds into the bushes

-After a long pause a fawn stumbled noisily
+After a long pause a fawn stumbles noisily

 across the road followed by a second fawn

-and then silence as the little family dashed
+and then silence as the little family dashes

 into the trees and shrubs with their